History of Citibank in Timeline

 In 1967, First National City Bank reorganized as a one-bank holding company, First National City Corporation, or "Citicorp".

-1967: Walter B. Wriston Becomes Chairman and CEO
+1967: Walter B. Wriston Becomes Chairman

 In 1967, Walter B. Wriston became chairman and chief executive officer of the bank.

-1967: Introduction of the "Everything Card"
+1967: Introduction of Credit Card

-1967: James Stillman Rockefeller Serves Until
+1967: James Stillman Rockefeller Steps Down

-James Stillman Rockefeller served until 1967.
+James Stillman Rockefeller served as chairman until 1967.

-1968: Creation of "The Everything Card"
+1968: Creation of 'The Everything Card'

-By 1968, the company created its own credit card, known as "The Everything Card".
+By 1968, the company created its own credit card known as "The Everything Card".

-1969: Joins Master Charge
+1969: Joining Master Charge

 1969: First African-American Director